-Boil one quart of milk, stir in four tablespoonfuls of cornstarch, add a few broken walnuts.
+Boil milk, stir in cornstarch, add a few broken walnuts.
 Put in a saucepan one pound of brown sugar, let it brown as dark as possible, then add the milk; after the milk is thick beat well together and turn into a mould.
 Decorate with half walnuts around, or solitaire moulds with a half walnut on top, whipped cream around dish.

-APPLE CHARLOTTE.
+APPLE CHARLOTTE